mbaily/fast_todo/README.md

 You can use it instead of other apps that work like a document, in which you are forced to pinpoint the position of the cursor on a smartphone at the end of your note text to add a new todo item to the list, which may be difficult or slow when out and about.
 Or it might be quicker to use for some tasks (with numeric priorities and hashtags support), even on your PC.

-I use it on client windows and linux PCs (with Google Chrome), and my ipad and iphone.
+I use it on windows and linux client PCs (Chrome, Firefox), and my ipad and iphone (Safari).

 If you need to write or store more extensive documentation, I recommend dokuwiki (open-source).